Sienci-Labs/Resources/atc/atc-basics/atc-basics.md

 ---
 ## ATC Basics

-We will be posting a longer, more detailed, hands on **First Project** that you can follow along with soon.
-Until that resource is complete, here are a couple tips on how to operate your ATC.
+Here are a couple tips on how to operate your ATC.

 ### Tool Changes